Would you like to study, carry out research or learn German in Germany and are you looking for funding? Then look no further!

 Every year, the German Academic Exchange Service (DAAD) supports well over 100,000 German and international students and researchers around the globe – making it the world's largest funding organisation of its kind.

-DAAD scholarships are aimed primarily at graduates, doctoral students and postdocs and are awarded for study and research visits to universities and non-university research institutions in Germany.
-In some programmes, internships are also funded.
+DAAD are aimed primarily at graduates, doctoral students and and are awarded for study and research visits to universities and non-university research institutions in Germany.
+In some programmes, are also funded.

 DAAD awards Research Grants – One-Year Grants for Doctoral Candidates for PhD students from almost all countries of origin.
 A grant for a full doctoral programme in Germany is offered primarily to applicants from developing and threshold countries (based on the OECD-DAC list).

 Scholarships for a in Germany are available, in particular, for persons from industrial countries.

 Students and doctoral candidates who are at risk of being denied educational or other rights in their country of origin have the chance to apply for a scholarship from the Hilde Domin Programme.
 Potential candidates cannot themselves apply for participation in the scholarship programme but are nominated by an institution or organisation that is a legal entity domiciled in Germany.
 Thereafter, suitable candidates will be contacted by the DAAD and invited to apply via the DAAD application portal.

 Also available are so-called "Sur-place and Third Country Programmes" in which students and young scientists and researchers are offered DAAD funding for a graduate programme, or postdoc period in their home country or region.